-United Parcel Service Inc. (UPS)’s bid for TNT Express NV (TNTE) and Hutchison Whampoa Ltd. (13)’s pending purchase of Orange Austria Telecommunications GmbH require “substantial remedies” to resolve antitrust concerns, the European Union’s top competition official said.
+United Parcel Service Inc. (UPS:US)’s bid for TNT Express NV (TNTE) and Hutchison Whampoa Ltd. (13)’s pending purchase of Orange Austria Telecommunications GmbH require “substantial remedies” to resolve antitrust concerns, the European Union’s top competition official said.

 “Our preliminary view is that serious competition concerns would arise in both cases, and substantial remedies are needed,” Joaquin Almunia said in prepared remarks for a speech Nov.
 2 in Cernobbio, Italy.

 UPS, the world’s largest package-delivery company, received antitrust objections from regulators last month listing possible issues with the takeover of Hoofddorp, Netherlands-based TNT --a 5.16 billion-euro ($6.62 billion) deal announced in March that would double its size in Europe.

 “We are committed to the transaction and look forward to the confidential discussions with the EU over the coming weeks to address the concerns,” Peggy Gardner, a spokeswoman for Atlanta-based UPS, said Nov.
 2 in an e-mail.